E1pp/weave/docs/advanced.md

 ```
 Again, you need a timer processor in a global scope to write it like in the listing so don't forget to make one and use `MakeGlobal` or `DelayFromThis`.

-Another thing to watch out for: while fiber is suspended, ThreadPool doesn't see it so if there is noone else in the pool, `WaitIdle` will return control even though fiber is still asleep.
+Another thing to watch out for: while fiber is suspended, thread pool doesn't see it so if there is noone else in the pool, `WaitIdle` will return control even though fiber is still asleep.
 The following code is "How not to use After":
 ```cpp
 // There is a timer processor somewhere before here which exists all the time {